 Several South Dakota state parks offer opportunities for archers to practice their sport, from endurance-testing archery trails to traditional ranges of several targets.
-Search for State Parks with Archery
+Search for State Parks with archery or shooting ranges

 Remember: Bows must be cased while walking to and from the archery areas or trails.
 Please keep safety in mind and always look before you shoot.

-The shooting complex is now ADA compliant and comprised of ten 100-yard shooting stations, two 50-yard shooting stations, two 300-yard shooting stations, two handgun bays with six shooting benches and room for standing shooting within the 25-yard handgun bays.
+The shooting complex is ADA compliant and comprised of ten 100-yard shooting stations, two 50-yard shooting stations, two 300-yard shooting stations, two handgun bays with six shooting benches and room for standing shooting within the 25-yard handgun bays.
 The complex development includes a dedicated shotgun/trap area to eliminate the conflict that would often occur when shotgunners and long-rifles were firing from the same firing line.
-A total of 20 new concrete shooting benches were constructed and are protected by overhang structures.
+A total of 20 concrete shooting benches are protected by overhang structures.

 Operating hours for the archery range is year-round sun up to sun down.
 See range signage for specific shooting hours of operation.

 North Point Recreation Area Archery and Shooting Range

 The shooting range at North Point Recreation area contains 4 shooting lanes; 1 at 25 yards, 1 at 50 yards and 2 at 100 yards.
 All lanes have a shooting bench and are not ADA compliant.
 There is also a trap shooting area but bring your own thrower.

 The archery range consists of 7 shooting lanes with 10-70 yard targets that are ADA accessible and 28 target walk through course that is not ADA accessible.

 Operating hours are year-round sun up to sun down.